Algorithmic enumeration of ideal classes for quaternion orders: Ideal principalization for definite orders

 In this section, we discuss the totally definite case of Problem \ref{computeprincipal} (\textsf{IsPrincipal}), which by Lemma \ref{reductionisomtest} is equivalent to Problem \ref{computeisomorphism} (\textsf{IsIsomorphic}).
 We exhibit an algorithm (Algorithm \ref{findprincdef}) to solve this problem and analyze its running time (Proposition \ref{dembdonn}).
 This algorithm will be used in the next section to solve Problem \ref{computeidealclasses} (\textsf{ClassSet}) for definite orders.
 Throughout this section, let $B$ be a totally definite quaternion algebra over a totally real field $F$ of discriminant $\frakD$ and let $\calO \subset B$ be an Eichler order of level $\frakN$.

 Our algorithm is similar to the indefinite case (Algorithm \ref{findprinc}), where now we are in the easier situation that $\Tr\nrd:B \to \Q$ is a positive definite quadratic form on the $\Q$-vector space $B$.
-We make use of an improvement due to Demb\'el\'e and Donnelly \cite[\S 2.2]{DembeleDonnelly}, and we prove below that their idea reduces the principalization problem to a shortest lattice vector problem.
+We prove below that we can reduce the principalization problem to a shortest lattice vector problem (based initially on an idea due to Demb\'el\'e and Donnelly \cite[\S 2.2]{DembeleDonnelly}.)

 First of all, if $I$ is a principal right fractional $\calO$-ideal, then $\nrd I=c\Z_F$ is a principal ideal of $\Z_F$.
 To compute such a generator $c \in \Z_F$ over a general number field $F$, we refer to the discussion following Proposition \ref{computeClZF}.
 For $F$ totally real as in this section, we first show that a principal ideal has a generator of polynomial size, with the constant depending on $F$.
 For a real place $v$ of $F$, corresponding to an embedding $v:F \hookrightarrow \R$, we abbreviate $a_v=v(a)$ for $a \in F$.